When to Contact ORS

 Medicare Part D (prescription drug) is a federal program that is administered by your group insurance plan.
 When you enroll in a retiree prescription drug plan, we will automatically enroll you in Medicare Part D if appropriate.

 Notify ORS after three days if your regular direct deposit payment is not deposited to your account.

 If you designate a power of attorney, conservatorship, or guardianship, have your personal representative contact ORS right away.
 We will need a notarized copy of the legal documentation before your representative can act on your behalf.
 Send a healthcare power of attorney to ORS and your insurance carriers.
 See Power of Attorney and Advance Directive Resources for more information.

 You don't need to notify ORS when your Social Security payments begin because it will not affect your pension.
 If you chose the equated plan, remember that your pension will be reduced when you turn age 62 regardless of how much your Social Security benefit is, or when it begins.
 The reduction in your pension is based on the Social Security estimate you provided when you applied for your pension.

 You can change your federal or Michigan tax withholding rate at any time in miAccount.

-Each January, ORS will send you a federal form 1099-R so you can file your income tax returns.
+Log in to miAccount any time after Jan.
+1 to view and print your Form 1099-R so you can file your income tax returns.
 This statement shows how much was paid to you during the year in pension benefits, as well as how much was withheld in taxes.
-Log into miAccount any time after January 1 to view and print your 1099-R.
+ORS will also send you a copy of your Form 1099-R every January.